cbovis/awesome-digital-nomads/README.md

 - [Workfrom](http://workfrom.co) - The most comprehensive directory of public and private workspaces across the globe.
 - [Café Wifi](http://cafewifi.com) - Find cafes nearby that are suitable for working from and details about them such as wifi speeds, power outlet availability and seating comfort - _iOS_.
 - [Copass](http://copass.org) - Global network of over 500 coworking spaces accessed via a single monthly membership.
+- [Hoffice](http://hoffice.nu/en/) - Find home offices to work from for free and meet new people in the process.

 ## Gear
 Coming Soon